Joaolpridolficarvalho/Scripts/README.md

 # Scripts
-Scripts for maintenance of computers
+Scripts for maintenance of computers.
 Recomeded execute as administrator